ibm-cloud-docs/EventStreams/messagehub124.md

 Cloud Identity and Access Management (IAM) policies are attached to the resources to be controlled.
 Each policy defines the level of access that a particular user should have and to which resource or set of resources.
 A policy consists of the following information:
 * The type of service the policy applies to.
 For example, Message Hub.
 You can scope a policy to include all service types.
 * The instance of the service to be secured.
 You can scope a policy to include all instances of a service type.
 * The type of resource to be secured.
 For example, <code>cluster</code>, <code>topic</code>, <code>group</code>, or <code>txnid</code>.
 Specifying a type is optional.
-If you do not specify it, the policy then applies to all resources in the service instance.
+If you do not specify a type, the policy then applies to all resources in the service instance.
 * The resource to be secured.
-This can be specified for resources of type <code>topic</code>, <code>group</code> and <code>txnid</code>.
-If you do not specify it, the policy then applies to all resources of the type specified in the service instance.
+Specify for resources of type <code>topic</code>, <code>group</code> and <code>txnid</code>.
+If you do not specify the resource, the policy then applies to all resources of the type specified in the service instance.
 * The role assigned to the user.
 For example, Reader, Writer, or Manager.

 ## What are the default security settings?